EVERY KID PLAYS WITH TOY CARS, RIGHT?

 After 2 years of sales, I was given the opportunity to be the Used Car Sales Manager at JPA.
 I gained a lot of experience in that position, but the higher I climbed the corporate ladder the more I realized I was getting away from what I truly enjoyed….the cars.
 JPA and I parted company and I started brokering under a small dealership buying and selling cars and motorcycles that interest me.
 I quickly realized that I was ready to finally start a dealership of my own.

 They say that if you enjoy what you do, you never work a day in your life.
 If that’s the case, then consider this my early retirement.
-My whole life has prepared me for this, and I can’t wait to see what the future holds.
-Whatever it is, I sure hope it has a motor in it.
+My whole life has prepared me for this, and I can’t wait to see what the future holds. - Oct.
+2013

 - Evan Lomas